KucukBalik/fpga-vga-verilog/index.md

 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 In the verilog code template, user can display different colours by sequence, or display them all at once as colour stripes.

+First  inputs and outputs were defined at the beginning of the code.
+After that clock,vsync and colour stripe modules were added to sync the colours and display them by changing on the clock level.

 ### **Simulation**